scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 </table>

 Notes:
-* Class members must appear in the order specified below.
-This requirement is necessary to compute consistent method symbol disambiguators in the Scala compiler where static and non-static members have separate owners.
-  * non-static members first, following the same order as they appear in the original source.
-  * static members secondly, following the same order as they appear in the original source
 * A Java class maps to a single symbol with type `ClassSignature` including all static and non-static members.
 This departs from the Scala compiler internal representation of Java classes where non-static members are grouped under a `CLASS` symbol and static members are grouped under an `OBJECT` symbol.
+* The method `m3(+2)` has a higher disambiguator tag number than `m3(+1)` even if `m3(+2)` appears earlier in the source code.
+This is because `m3(+2)` is static and the disambiguator tag is computed from non-static members first and static members second.
+The reason for this required order is to ensure that it's possible to compute correct method symbols inside the Scala compiler, which groups static member under an `OBJECT` symbol and non-static members under a `CLASS` symbol.
 * Supported properties for `CLASS` symbols are
   * `FINAL` set for all final classes
   * `ABSTRACT` set for all abstract classes